MP Estate Planning UK

 The Role of Executors and Trustees

 Executors and trustees are essential in managing your estate and ensuring your legacy is protected.
-When you create a family trust, understanding the roles of these individuals is crucial for effective trust management for inheritance.
+Although these roles are often confused, they serve very different purposes — and understanding the distinction is crucial for effective estate planning.

 Understanding Their Responsibilities